how we work

 Changing the paradigm of "HOW" we give!

-We are racing an uncertain deadline to prevent the extinction of our elephants, rhino, lions, leopards, cheetah, pangolin and other highly endangered animals in Africa & with your help we can.
-It could be in less than 8 years left to save them.
-So we raise funds from a global community and give to people and projects we know to be effective in the fight to end poaching and protect Africa's endangered species.
+We are racing an uncertain deadline to prevent the extinction of elephants, rhino, lions, leopards, cheetah, pangolin and other highly endangered animals in Africa & with your help we can.
+It could be we have less than 8 years left to save them.
+We raise funds from a global community and give to people and projects we know to be effective in the fight to prevent extinction.

 Best yet, we make philanthropy affordable - and SO EASY!
 For $5.00 a month you can support several different anti-poaching initiatives, while learning about the wildlife trafficking crisis and what is being done to help stop it by courageous men and women on the ground.

 It's minimum cost, with maximum impact.